Drizzle Next Guide

 - scripts - executable scripts

-- types - module augmentation and types
+- types - types

 Scaffold structure